mania-, -mania, -maniac, -maniacal, -manic, -manically, -maniacally

 2. A pathological indecisiveness.

-2. Any type of insanity in which agitation and motor excitement are prominent.
+2. Any type of insanity in which agitation and overly active excitement are prominent.

 Could this guy also have a significant obsession known as callomania, or the delusion that a person thinks he or she is "beautiful" or, in this case, physically well developed and handsome?